ppy/osu-wiki/wiki/Storyboard_Scripting/Commands/en.md

 -   "H" - flip the image horizontally (**NOT** the same as rotating the object 180 degrees, i.e., pi radians).
 [Horizontal Flip]
 -   "V" - flip the image vertically.
 [Vertical Flip]
--   "A" - use additive-color blending instead of alpha-blending
+-   "A" - use additive-colour blending instead of alpha-blending

 For instance, to flip an object horizontally and vertically for two seconds before returning to normal: